 about how fast it will happen, and when the tipping point will occur.
 It

 is not a matter of if, but when.
 And the less precarious position is to

 assume it is a real and urgent problem.
-We need to reduce CO2 emissions to the point where the CO2 concentration is at or below 350 ppm.
-And it is currently at an unsustainably high level, and growing.
+We need to reduce CO2 emissions to the point where the CO2 concentration is at or below 350 ppm, ASAP.
+And it is currently at an unsustainably high level of 400 ppm, and growing.

 Solving the problem of climate change will also help to solve the other

 ecological crises we are facing, for they all ultimately have the same

 root causes, not least of which is our insatiable addiction to dirty

 energy.
 However, there is a right way to solve it, and several wrong